Farmers of the Sea – Sea Cucumber Farming as an Alternative to Fishing

 In response to this decline in catch, initiatives to diversify livelihoods and as such reduce fishing pressure have been taken by many of the communities with the help of non-governmental organizations (NGOs).
 One such alternative income that has been explored in the region is sea cucumber farming.

-The community based sea-cucumber farms in southwest Madagascar were developed by Blue Ventures, in partnership with other NGOs, The Royal Norwegian Society for Development (Norges Vel), and a local company that manages a sea cucumber hatchery in Toliara and developed the hatchery methods.
+The community-based sea cucumber farms in southwest Madagascar were developed by Blue Ventures, in partnership with other NGOs, The Royal Norwegian Society for Development (Norges Vel), and Indian Ocean Trepang (IOT) a local company that manages a sea cucumber hatchery in Toliara and developed the hatchery methods.
 Toliara is the main town in southwest Madagascar and the fifth largest city in Madagascar.
 The aim of the project is to provide an alternative and supplementary income to fishing and thereby increase food security and resilience to climate change.